Chia-Network/chia-docs/docs/01introduction/what-is-chia.md

 On August 1, 2017, [Bram Cohen](https://www.chia.net/profiles/bram-cohen "Bram Cohen's Chia profile") founded the Chia company and incorporated it in the state of Delaware.
 Bram led the development of Chia, along with many engineers, researchers, and open source contributors.
 Along the way, Chia created three new inventions in applied cryptography, and advanced the interest and adoption in a fourth:
   * The first production use of [BLS Signatures](https://github.com/Chia-Network/bls-signatures "Chia's BLS Signatures on GitHub").
   * The first production use of a [Verifiable Delay Function (VDF)](https://github.com/Chia-Network/chiavdf "Chia's VDF on GitHub").
-  * [Proofs of Space](https://github.com/Chia-Network/chiapos "Chia's Proof of Space repository on GitHub") and [Time](https://github.com/Chia-Network/chiavdf "Chia's VDF on GitHub") (PoST), the first (and only) Nakamodo consensus since Proof of Work.
+  * [Proofs of Space](https://github.com/Chia-Network/chiapos "Chia's Proof of Space repository on GitHub") and [Time](https://github.com/Chia-Network/chiavdf "Chia's VDF on GitHub") (PoST), the first (and only) Nakamoto consensus since Proof of Work.
   * The first production use of [class groups of unknown order](https://github.com/Chia-Network/vdf-competition/blob/main/classgroups.pdf "Binary quadratic forms white paper, by Lipa Long").

 Chia's mainnet was launched on March 19, 2021.
 Development of its ecosystem is ongoing.